8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 If your husband decides to treat you as an enemy, and looks for excuses to be mean or neglectful to you, it’s game over.
 If he quotes “God hates divorce” and other Bible verses to force you to stay, it’s game over.
 He doesn’t want to act like a married person, but he still wants the benefits of marriage.

-By the way, Shaunti Feldhahn’s views are not taken seriously by the conservative pro-marriage organization, the Institute for Family Studies.
+Baskerville: Feldhahn is incorrect: The divorce rate is not 20-25%.
+Feldhahn’s views are not taken seriously by anyone with credentials, not even the conservative pro-marriage pro-family organization, the Institute for Family Studies.
 They mention her by name and say she’s not a social scientist and they don’t agree with her figures.
-Their article suggests that the rate is about 42%, not 20-25%.
+Their article suggests the divorce rate is about 42%, not 20-25%.

-Angela Bisignano doesn’t know much about Philip Cohen.
-Cohen doesn’t agree with Feldhahn or practically anything in this article.
-He is one of the top family demographers in the U.S. He watches domestic violence trends, and his findings show that marriages can be very dangerous.
-He doesn’t think the divorce rate is 20-25% He says it’s 47%.
-He’s even tweeted about it.
+Baskerville: Dr. Philip Cohen does not agree with Feldhahn’s claim about the divorce rate.
+Cohen is one of the top family demographers in the U.S. He watches domestic violence trends, and his findings show that marriages can be very dangerous.
+He has not found that the divorce rate is 20-25% He says it’s 47%.
+He’s even talked about it on social media.
+(See image below.)

 U.S. Divorce Rate is 47% per demographer Philiip N. Cohen, University of Maryland

-In fact, if Angela really were up to date on pro-family research, she’d know that the marriages of low-income and low-education people are LESS STABLE.
-Their divorce rate has gone up, while the divorce rate for people with more education has dropped.
-Even conservative pro-marriage research organizations, such as Institute for Family Studies and National Marriage Project, discuss this.
-It’s a major problem in the U.S. for those of us who value marriage.
+In fact, if Bisignano was up to date on pro-family research, she’d know that the marriages of low-income and low-education people are LESS STABLE.
+Their divorce rate for them has gone up, while the divorce rate for people with more education has dropped.
+Even conservative pro-marriage research organizations, such as the Institute for Family Studies and the National Marriage Project, discuss this.
+It’s a major problem in the U.S. for those of us who value marriage

 “Results indicated that although each partner’s religious attendance bore a modest relationship to marital dissolution, the risk of divorce was lower if husbands had conservative theological beliefs and when both partners belonged to mainline Protestant denominations.
 Conversely, the risk of divorce was elevated if husbands attended services more frequently than their wives and if wives were more theologically conservative than their husbands.” (p.
 917)